Viccenzo/node-mongo-user-api/README.md

 # Node.js + MongoDB User API

 Following the assignment guidelines, the rationale was to build a simple and easy-to-understand codebase, fully containerized with Docker for quick setup.
-The solution was designed as a plug-and-play microservice that can be reused with other databases by simply changing the host configuration in the `.env` file.
+The solution was designed as a plug-and-play microservice that can be reused with other databases by simply changing the host configuration in the `docker-compose.yaml` file.
 It validates user IDs, retrieves user details only when the age is greater than 21, and returns a unified 404 response if the user is not found or under the age limit.

 Usage: